alex1431999/Medivialyzer/README.md

 to Medivialyzer.
 You should see your first results within 30 minutes or you can always force a refresh by logging out and in.

+## Roadmap
+You can see the features that are currently being worked on [here](https://github.com/alex1431999/Medivialyzer/milestone/1).

+Feel free to participate by suggesting new features or filing bug reports!

 ## FAQ
 ### Why is Windows warning me about the install?
 Windows can't identify the publisher (me) of the project.
 That is because the application needs to be